Operator-valued Schatten spaces and quantum entropies: Introduction

 Consider a composite quantum system with bipartite Hilbert space $\cH_X\otimes \cH_Y$.
 In analogy with the classical case, a quantum generalization of the conditional R\'enyi entropy can be defined, for a density operator $\rho_{XY}$ on $\cH_X\otimes \cH_Y$, using the (sandwiched) R\'enyi divergence \cite{MDSFT13}:

 where the infimum runs over all density operators $\sigma_Y$ acting on $\cH_Y$.
-Expressing this quantity in terms of the Schatten norms as above, the norms on the \emph{operator-valued Schatten spaces}\footnote{These are the discrete case of non-commutative vector valued $L_p$-spaces of \cite{Pisier2}.} fully incarnate in the guise of this divergence (see below).
+By expressing this quantity in terms of the Schatten norms as above, we observe that the norms on the \emph{operator-valued Schatten spaces}\footnote{These are the discrete case of non-commutative vector valued $L_p$-spaces of \cite{Pisier2}.} appear in the guise of the divergence (see below).
 These spaces were first introduced by Pisier~\cite{Pisier2} as a noncommutative counterpart to the vector-valued space $\ell_p(\mathcal{X})$ of $p$-summable sequences in a Banach space $\mathcal{X}$ for $1\leq p\leq\infty$.
-Roughly speaking, Pisier's theory interweaves the interpolating structure of Schatten classes $\mathcal{S}_p$ with an operator space structure\footnote{This operator space structure is essential for the theory to have all the desired properties, such as duality.} on $\mathcal{X}$ to construct a whole family of operator spaces, denoted by $\mathcal{S}_p[\mathcal{X}]$, whose elements act on a tensor product Hilbert space, say $\cH_Y\otimes \cH_X$.\footnote{The precise definition of $\mathcal{S}_p[\mathcal{X}]$ is given in Section \ref{sec:NCVV}.}
+Roughly speaking, Pisier's theory interweaves the interpolating structure of Schatten classes $\mathcal{S}_p$ with an operator space structure\footnote{This operator space structure is essential for the theory to have all the desired properties, such as duality.} on $\mathcal{X}$ to construct a whole family of operator spaces, denoted by $\mathcal{S}_p[\mathcal{X}]$.\footnote{The precise definition of $\mathcal{S}_p[\mathcal{X}]$ is given in Section \ref{sec:NCVV}.}